 The CERN laboratory in Geneva, Switzerland is primarily known for its pioneering work in the field of particle physics.
 The most famous of which, was the groundbreaking discovery of the Higgs Boson, the elusive particle that gives objects their mass.
-However, the fact that the World Wide Web was invented at CERN is not as well known as the lab’s other achievements.
+However, the fact that the invention of the World Wide Web was at CERN is not as well known as the lab’s other achievements.

 Why did a particle physics lab invent the World Wide Web?

 CERN, notably, attracts thousands of scientists all over the world for research purposes.
 In the days preceding the invention of the World Wide Web, the scientists visiting the facility brought their own computers to get information from the mainframe and took them back home to work on that data.
 This was an inefficient way to obtain information.
 But it was the only reliable method, as communication between computers was not a well-established norm.

 In the year 1989, Tim Berners-Lee, a British engineer, was working as a technology consultant at CERN.
 He decided to make a tool that would allow scientists all over the world to share and access information on various research studies.
 This tool later came to be known as the World Wide Web.